alexandrerodenas/AI-Photo-Sorter/README.md

 This application leverages a hybrid AI approach for powerful and private photo management:

 -   **On-Device AI for Search**: It uses **`@xenova/transformers.js`** to run a state-of-the-art multi-modal model (**CLIP**) directly in your web browser for semantic search.
 This part of the processing is 100% client-side and can work offline after initial load.
--   **Cloud AI for Categorization**: To automatically generate descriptive tags for your photos, the application sends them to the **Google Gemini API**.
+-   **Cloud AI for Categorization**: To automatically generate descriptive tags for your photos.
 This requires an internet connection and a valid API key.

 ## 🔒 Privacy & Data Usage

 -   **Semantic Search**: Performed entirely on your device.
 Your photos are **never** sent to a server for search-related tasks.
--   **Auto-Tagging**: To generate tags, images are sent to the Google Gemini API.
+-   **Auto-Tagging**: To generate tags, images are sent to MobileNet.
 According to Google's policies, data is not stored or used for model training.
 However, be aware that this feature involves sending your photo data to a cloud service.

 ## 🚀 Getting Started